 The final phase starts the next EMDR therapy session.
 It involves examining the clients’ progress so far.
 It also assesses their past, current and future events.

 How Long Does EMDR Treatment Last

 Most of the time, a single session takes between 60 and 90 minutes.
-The number of sessions that clients need depend on the severity of the traumas.
-However, five sessions are the average.
-Those who have suffered multiple traumas also require more sessions than others.
+The number of sessions that clients need depends on the severity of their trauma(s).
+However, five sessions is the average.
+Those who have suffered multiple traumas usually require more sessions than others.

 Santé Center for Healing Uses EMDR Treatment

 If you’ve developed an addiction after self-medicating because of a trauma, EMDR therapy could help you recover.
 Santé Center for Healing can determine whether or not this treatment is ideal for you.
 We’re able to do this because our expert medical and clinical treatment team customizes a treatment plan for each client that starts with detox programs and continues through residential, intensive outpatient, and other aftercare programs.